LinusBorg/vue-filedrop/README.md

 })
 ```

-Alternativly, you can import components indivudally and register them (globally or locally):
+Alternatively, you can import components indivudally and register them (globally or locally):

 ```html
 <-- e.g. in a .vue file: -->